MikeWise2718/markdowndocs/azureiotedge/azureiotedge.md

   - Kill a running instance of the `edgeHub`  on the edge client
     - `docker rm -f edgeHub`
     - if the `edgeAgent` is up it will restart the `edgeHub` now immediately (if the current deployment indicates that it should)
-  - Kill one fo your modules`
+  - Kill one of your modules`
     - `docker rm -f mymodule`
     - if the `edgeAgent` is up it will restart the `mymodule` now immediately (if the current deployment indicates that it should)
   - Troubleshoot